 Finally, we like CIT Bank if you're looking for a high-yield savings account or money market account.
-Its Savings Connect account pays up to 3.25% APY, which is significantly higher than American Express.
+Its Savings Connect account pays up to 4.20% APY, which is significantly higher than American Express.
+See details here.

 If you're looking for savings accounts or CDs that offer competitive rates while charging zero fees, American Express National Bank could be a good choice for you.
 And if you're an American Express cardholder, you can also take advantage of its rewards checking account.